 Preteens need a place where people understand their unique needs and cater ministry to their abilities.
-They need ministry that helps them transition from children’s ministry to junior high ministry — not in a one-time event, but in a two-year transitional period.
+They need a ministry that helps them transition from children’s ministry to junior high ministry— not in a one-time event, but in a two-year transitional period.
 They need leaders who structure ministry that builds a bridge to the next step of their lives and faith journeys.

 “Creating a special ministry just for preteens will help ease them out of elementary and into junior high at a comfortable pace,” says Gerber.
 “They’re very excited about leaving children’s ministry, yet they aren’t ready to go into a room full of seventh- and eighth-graders.
 A preteen ministry can be a very powerful place for upper-elementary kids to grow in their faith and be stretched a little more than they ever have before.”

 So what should a preteen ministry look like?
 It should have each of these preteen-specific components to maximize kids’ spiritual development.

 “Teaching a preteen should always be energetic and interactive,” says Snow.
 “They’re small bundles of energy ready to explode—and they will if they have to sit too long.
 Include them in the teaching process.”